siteorigin/so-widgets-bundle/plugins/so-widgets-bundle/trunk/readme.txt

 * Post Carousel Widget that displays your posts as a carousel.
 * Features Widget that lets you display a set of site or service features.

 Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
+You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.

 == Screenshots ==